DorianLesnic/DorianLesnic/README.md

 - 👋 Hi, I’m @DorianLesnic
-- 👀 I’m interested in BioInformatics
+- 👀 I’m the founder of Cardneto
-- 🌱 I’m currently learning GitHub platforms
+- 🌱 Events networking platform
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dorianlesnic@gmail.com

 <!---